-Especially at the moment we are dealing with multiple losses, so its no wonder that our feelings are more temper.
-Some loose major things like there jobs or even loved ones; others might loose things that look smaller in comparison like not being able to go to their prom or missing out on something they´ve been looking toward to for a long time.
-Of course loosing a family member or friend is way worse, than just not being able to celebrate the end of your school career on a prom dance.
-But in my opinion it is important to acknowledge and accept all kinds of the losses big or small that people had.
+Especially at the moment, we are dealing with multiple losses, so it’s no wonder that our feelings are more tempered.
+Some lose major things like their jobs or even loved ones; others might lose things that look smaller in comparison like not being able to go to their prom or missing out on something they´ve been looking toward for a long time.
+Of course, losing a family member or friend is way worse than just not being able to celebrate the end of your school career at a prom dance.
+But in my opinion, it is important to acknowledge and accept all kinds of losses big or small that people had.

-Sure it is important to put your frustration in perspective to what other people might be going through, but don’t just cut your own feelings of.
-Otherwise your grief will grow.
+Sure it is important to put your frustration in perspective to what other people might be going through, but don’t just cut your own feelings off.
+Otherwise, your grief will grow.
 It is okay to be sad that you are missing out on the big family reunion or whatever other thing it is that you´ve been looking forward to.
-Allow yourself to be disappointed of it.
-Accept your feelings for a moment and than let it go, close this chapter and move on.
-But if you swallow your disappointment or the frustration it will come back up in another moment and I´m sure we all don’t want to let out our frustration on a loved one for no reason.
-Better deal with your feelings instead of letting them out one the people that are important to you.
+Allow yourself to be disappointed about it.
+Accept your feelings for a moment and then let them go, close this chapter and move on.
+But if you swallow your disappointment or frustration it will come back up in another moment and I´m sure we all don’t want to let out our frustration on a loved one for no reason.
+Better deal with your feelings instead of letting them out on the people that are important to you.

 Focus On What You Can Control Instead of What You Can Not Control

-Taking the current situation as an example: Unless you are a politician no one of us can decide when this home quarantine status will stop and when we will all feel save again.
+Taking the current situation as an example: Unless you are a politician no one of us can decide when this home quarantine status will stop and when we will all feel safe again.
 So if you don´t want to grow your frustration better focus on the things that you can control, instead of the ones that are out of your reach.
 And there is always something that you can decide for yourself.
-Even if it is no the environment that surrounds you right now, you can still choose your own behaviour and your attitude how you react on things.
-You have the power over how you spend your time and which thoughts you empower.
+Even if it is not the environment that surrounds you right now, you can still choose your own behaviour and your attitude on how you react to things.
+You have power over how you spend your time and which thoughts you empower.